-The requisite articles for preserv ing and canning fruits and other food stuffs are a granite kettle holding about eight quarts, a small knife with pointed tip for paring, a silver, a wire and a wooden spoon, a hair sieve, a colander, scales for weighing, a pint cup for measuring, a fruit squeezer, a wooden masher, a good supply of cheesecloin and cotton and wool flannel, two sizes of jelly glasses, pint and quart glass jars and a large-monthed funnel.
+The requisite articles for preserv-ing and canning fruits and other food stuffs are a granite kettle holding about eight quarts, a small knife with pointed tip for paring, a silver, a wire and a wooden spoon, a hair sieve, a colander, scales for weighing, a pint cup for measuring, a fruit squeezer, a wooden masher, a good supply cheesecloth and cotton and wool fi two sizes of jelly glasses, pint and nel, quart glass jars and a large-mouthed funnel.

 Clean and scald the jars and their covers; use new rubbers every sea-son.
-To scald the jars and jelly glasses, place in a boiler with enough water to fill and cover all; heat the water gradually until it is scalding hot, set on the back of the range; turn the jars upside down on a tray to drain, and when dry cover them with a cloth until ready for use.
+To scald the jars and jelly glasses, place in a boiler with enough water to fill and cover all; heat the water gradually until it is scalding hot, set on the back of the range; turn the jars upside dowr on a tray hot. to drain, and when dry cover them with a cloth until ready for use.

-A New Idea in Closets.
+A New Idea in Closets

 The closet is always the treasure-trove of the room, yet how frequently is it the most confused and rage-provoking of all places-simply because there is no system or economy of space exercised therein.
-The modern house, which is supplied with elec-tricity for lighting, is indeed hadly overlooked if there is not a drop-light in every closet.
-How much provok-ing rummaging it saves, and how nice and orderly is the arrangement when one has bright light for an assistance.
-A well-planned house-because designed by a woman, and women know the value of closet space-has a roomy closet in every sleeping room.
+The modern house, which is supplied with elec-tricity for lighting, is indeed badly overlooked if there is not a drop-light in every closet.
+How much provoking rummaging it saves, and how nice and orderly is the arrangement when one has bright light for an assistance.

+A well-planned house--because de-signed by a woman, and women know the value of closet space--has aroomy. the value of closet space--has aroomy-closet in every sleeping room.
 One end has shelves extending from the ceiling and almost to the floor.
-These are for bexes of every class, for mil-linery, and all the fixings of the toilet, which require a careful putting away.
-The lower space below the 'shelves is for shoes, and has a small spring floor to close it in, for strive as one may, somehow closet floors will get dusty. and it is a nuisance to have to wippoff one's boots every time they' are put on.
-The remaining end has two strong narrow beams rnn across so that two rows of garments, instead of one, may hang, and these have drop hooks set at regular intervals.
-At the back a piece of coarse unbleached muslin is secured to the wall, and left long enough to reach around and which they be the finance & thereby the
+These are for baxes of every class, for mil-linery, and all the fixings of the toilet which require a careful putting away.
+The lower space below the shelves is for shoes, and has a small spring door to close it in, for strive as one may, somehow closet floors will get dusty, and it is a nuisance to have to wipe off and it is a nuisance to have to wipe off one's boots every time they are put on.
+The remaining end has two strong narrow beams run across so that two rows of garments, instead of one, may hang, and these have drop hooks set at regular intervals.
+At the back a piece of coarse unbleached muslin is secured to the wall, and left long enough to reach around and cover the clothes that are hung there, thus completely covering them from dust.
+My lady only hangs her finest clothes here, such as are not required for daily wear, the latter being hung, in the ordinary manner along the back of the closet.--St. Louis Globe-Democrat.